moises-ai/frontend-growth-test/README.md

 ## Rules

-- You’ll notice the CMS payload contains the home page data in English and Portuguese, meaning the Front-end should be multi-lang, it should also be prepared to easily scale to new languages if necessary.
+- You’ll notice the CMS payload contains the home page data in English and Portuguese, meaning the Front-end should be multi-lang, it should also be prepared to easily scale to new languages or new pages if necessary.
-- All the images needed are available in the payload.
+- All the images needed are available in the payload. (icons are in figma)
 - The page should be responsive, follow SEO best practices and be carefully crafted.
 - The intention of this test is to evaluate your ability to transpose a layout to code, we discourage copying/pasting code from moises.ai.
 Feel free to code plain CSS or use any framework you feel familiar with.
 - at the end the website should be statically built, no requests should be made to the CMS mock server during run time.